 This example shows how to use the Software Defined Radio hardware device with MATLAB® to implement a walkie-talkie transmitter.
 The specific radio standard that this example follows is FRS/GMRS (Family Radio Service / General Mobile Radio Service) with CTCSS (Continuous Tone-Coded Squelch System).
-You can listen to the transmitted signal using a commercial walkie-talkie device.
+The transmitted signal can be received by a compatible commercial walkie-talkie.

-In order to run this example, you need a SDR board with an appropriate transmitter daughterboard that supports the UHF 462-467 MHz band (for example, WBX).
-Please refer to Getting Started for details on configuring your host computer to work with the SDR Transmitter System object, comm.SDRADIFMCOMMSTransmitter.
+To run this example, you need a SDR board with an appropriate transmitter daughterboard that supports the UHF 462-467 MHz band (for example, Analog Devices FMComms1).
+Refer to Support Package Hardware SetupSupport Package Hardware Setup for details on configuring your host computer to work with the SDR Transmitter System object, comm.SDRADIFMCOMMSTransmitter.

 This example is designed to work with USA standards for FRS/GMRS operation.
 The technical specifications for these standards can be found at [ 1 ] and [ 2 ].
 Operation in other countries may or may not work.

 Walkie-talkies provide a subscription-free method of communicating over short distances.
 Although their popularity has been diminished by the rise of cell phones, walkie-talkies are still useful when lack of reception or high per-minute charges hinders the cell phone use.
 Modern walkie-talkies operate on the FRS/GMRS standards.
 Both standards use frequency modulation (FM) at 462 or 467 MHz, which is in the UHF (Ultra High Frequency) band.
 The SDR device in this example will transmit messages at either 462 or 467 MHz, in a manner that is compatible with FRS/GMRS devices.